nonameentername/talks/src/presentation.md

 ---

 # Problem description
-- QE needs to test multiple versions of the api
+- Internal product consumers need to test multiple versions of the Rackspace's Cloud Identity API
 - Limited hardware resources
-- Difficult for QE to switch between different versions of the api
+- Difficult for consumers to switch between different versions of the API

 ---

 # What is docker?
 ![docker](images/docker-logo.png)

+- Docker: The Linux Container Engine

+  Docker is an open-source project to easily create lightweight, portable, self-sufficient containers from any application.
+The same container that a developer builds and tests on a laptop can run at scale, in production, on VMs, bare metal, OpenStack clusters, public clouds and more.
 ---

-# What is docker?
+# Docker Architecture
 ![docker](images/docker-filesystems.png)

 ---